Too Hot to Handle season 6

-The sixth season of Too Hot to Handle premiered on July 19, 2024 and was filmed at Triton Villa, Turks and Caicos Islands.
+The sixth and final season of Too Hot to Handle premiered on July 19, 2024 and was filmed at Triton Villa, Turks and Caicos Islands.
 Half of the remaining episodes were released on July 26, 2024, and the remaining three were released on August 2, 2024.

 For the first time, two couples were chosen to win the majority of the prize fund, and a single was chosen to win the rest of the prize fund.
 Bri Balram and Demari Davis were chosen to win $100,000 of the $125,000 prize fund over runners-up couple Charlie Jeer and Katherine LaPrell.
 Gianna Pettus was chosen as the winner of the remaining $25,000 over runners-up Chris Aalli and Lucy Syed, after not breaking a single rule all season.

 Cast

 The initial cast of 10 was announced on July 2.
 Flavia Laos Urbina from season 4, and Louis Russell from season 5 returned in episode 2.